 The International Ecotourism Society (TIES) defines Ecotourism as “Responsible travel to natural areas that conserves the environment and improves the well-being of local people.”

-In a nut shell though, the principles that define ecotourism include destinations that:
+In a nutshell, the principles that define ecotourism include destinations that:

 From the beginning, Grootbos has been committed to the conservation of the region’s biodiversity as well as the upliftment of the local community.

-Back in 1991, when Heiner and Eva Lutzeyer purchased a 123 hectare farm on the mountain slopes overlooking Walker Bay between the villages of Stanford and Gansbaai, little did they realise that their enterprising sons Michael and Tertius would succeed in establishing what has become a pristine botanical treasure trove, wildlife sanctuary, international 5-star eco-lodge and a world leader in luxury ecotourism (read our property review feature in the February 2015 magazine (pages 16 – 17) or read the online feature article here.
+Back in 1991, when Heiner and Eva Lutzeyer purchased a 123 hectare farm on the mountain slopes overlooking Walker Bay between the villages of Stanford and Gansbaai, little did they realise that their enterprising sons Michael and Tertius would succeed in establishing what has become a pristine botanical treasure trove, wildlife sanctuary, international 5-star eco-lodge and a world leader in luxury ecotourism.

-In conclusion, if I were a lodge owner / general manager, tourist attraction or destination manager looking to apply ecotourism principles into my business operations, I’d certainly look at tapping into the Grootbos Foundation’s expertise for assistance.
+In conclusion, if I were a lodge owner, a hotel general manager, or a tourist attraction/destination manager looking to apply ecotourism principles into my business operations, I’d certainly look at tapping into the Grootbos Foundation’s expertise for assistance.